odubno/gauss-naive-bayes/README.md

 ```

 #### Summary
-Returns a the mean and standard deviation for each column of the data set,
+Returns the mean and the standard deviation for each column of the data set.

 ```python
 class GaussNB: